 The public address system is used to communicate with teachers and students.
-Announcements are made before school, the start of Flex, at lunch and after school.
+Announcements are made throughout the day.
 It is important that all students listen carefully for important information affecting their classes, sports, social events and school procedures.

-The school also uses Twitter (@sd35brookswood), MySchool Day App (available for Iphone and Android devices) and the school website with the Bobcat Den.
+The school also uses Instagram (@acss.totems) MySchool Day App (available for Iphone and Android devices) and the school website.

-REPORTING TO PARENTS
+REPORTING TO FAMILIES

-Reports of student progress are provided to parents throughout the year.
-There are three term report cards that include a record of student achievement, marks and work habits.
+Reports of student progress are provided to families throughout the year.
+There are four semester report cards (two mid-semester and two final reports) that include a record of student achievement, marks and work habits.
 There are also two informal interim reports that include work habits and attendance by subject.
 There will be two parent-teacher evenings during the year.
-In addition, teachers and counselors are encouraged to contact parents by telephone or by email as the need arises.
-Parents are also encouraged to initiate communication with teachers and counselors.
-Parents can access student progress/attendance through MYED.
+In addition, teachers and counselors are encouraged to contact families by telephone or by email as the need arises.
+Families are also encouraged to initiate communication with teachers and counselors.
+Families can access student progress/attendance through MYED.